 The Jury determines the number of pilot sleds.
-The Organiser is obliged to provide a minimum of three pilot sleds.
+The Organizer is obliged to provide a minimum of three pilot sleds.
 Only for the World Championships and Olympic Winter Games five pilot sleds are required.
 Before 2-man bobsleigh and 2-woman bobsleigh races, only 2-man bobsleighs or 2-woman bobsleighs should be used.
-Before 4-man bobsleigh races, only 4-man bobsleighs should be used.